Materials science: Zinc

 Versatile.
 Malleable.
 Suitable for everyday use.

-Zinc is a commonly used metal in jewelry and accessories.
-Zinc alloys, in particular, are valued for their malleability , attention to detail , and attractive surface finish .
-In Gothic and alternative fashion, zinc is often used for symbolic, intricate designs.
+Zinc is a frequently used metal in the jewelry and accessory sector.
+Especially as a zinc alloy, it impresses with its good malleability, attention to detail, and attractive surfaces.
+In Gothic and alternative fashion, zinc is often used for symbolic, detailed designs.

 What is zinc?

-Zinc is a metallic element that is most often used in jewelry making as a zinc alloy .
-Mixing it with other metals creates a material that is more stable, durable, and better suited for everyday use.
+Zinc is a metallic element that is usually processed as a zinc alloy in jewelry manufacturing.
+Mixing it with other metals creates a material that is more stable, more durable, and better suited for daily use.

-Zinc alloys allow for complex shapes and fine details that would be difficult to achieve with harder metals.
+Zinc alloys enable complex shapes and fine details that would be difficult to achieve with harder metals.

-• Highly malleable – ideal for detailed designs
+• Very malleable – ideal for detailed motifs

 • Lightweight – comfortable to wear